Last modified: December 2022

 Chapter 8: TOPSwitches from Power Integrations are very popular high-voltage switchers.
 Rather than hosting a voltage control input, these devices are sensitive to injected current as a means to control the duty ratio.
 Again, previous equations no longer fit and I have reworked them all for the classical compensator types.

 Yes, I know it for fact, there will be errors and typos in the 1500 equations I derived in this book.
 The term derived is correct because I really worked almost all these equations myself.
-First, because doing so let me identify obstacles that I could teach you how to avoid when following my steps.
+First, because doing so let me identify obstacles that I could teach you how to avoid them when you follow my steps.
 Second, copy/pasting equations or pulling them out of thin air is not my writing style as an engineer.
 I apologize in advance if you find errors, mistakes or typos in these mathematical expressions.
-Given their number and the care put in chasing them, this is unavoidable.
-Please, let me know where these errors are and I will maintain an errata list (here), giving credits to people who found these mistakes.
+Given their number and despite the care I put in chasing them, this is unavoidable.
+Please, let me know where these errors are and I will maintain an errata list (1st print, 2nd print), giving credits to people who found these mistakes.
 Merci d'avance !
 (Thanks in advance).

 The book distributors: